-Comparison between treatment effects in a randomised controlled trial and an observational study using propensity scores in primary care.
+Comparison between treatment effects in a randomised controlled trial and an observational study using propensity scores in primary care

-Stuart BL., Grebel LE., Butler CC., Hood K., Verheij TJM., Little P.
+Stuart BL., Grebel LEN., Butler CC., Hood K., Verheij TJM., Little P.